-Contemplating losing capacity on a permanent or temporary basis is rarely top of mind but the possibility of an unexpected accident or diagnosis.
+Contemplating losing capacity on a permanent or temporary basis is rarely top of mind.
+But the possibility of an unexpected accident or diagnosis is real.
 The Certified Elder Law attorneys at Hurley Elder Care Law can prepare these critical documents and execute them in our offices, your home and if necessary a hospital or nursing home setting.

 A General Durable Power of Attorney for Financial Matters is important if you earn any income or own any property.
 Completing this document will allow someone you trust to step in and act on your behalf should you become unable.
-Having a GDPOA in place will allow the practical task of day-to-day life to be managed like; paying your bills, communicating with the insurance company and even fixing the roof!
+Having a GDPOA in place will allow the practical tasks of day-to-day life to be managed: paying your bills, communicating with the insurance company and even fixing the roof!

 Completing a Georgia Advance Directive for Healthcare is critical for anyone over age 18.
-This document allows you to appoint the person you trust to make healthcare decisions for you should you become unable.
-It also provides options for more detailed advanced care planning such as resuscitation, feeding tubes and antibiotics.
+This document allows you to appoint a person you trust to make healthcare decisions for you should you become unable.
+It also provides options for more detailed advance care planning such as resuscitation, feeding tubes and antibiotics.

 Estate Planning Basics

 When you hear the phrase “estate planning,” the first thought that comes to mind may be taxes.
 But estate planning is about more than just reducing taxes.
 It’s about ensuring your assets are distributed according to your wishes.
 The current estate tax exemption equivalent is $11,700,000 per person.
 Though this exemption is set to lapse at the end of 2025.
 We also never know what action Congress may take to change this law.
 But currently, very few people are affected by the Federal estate tax.

 Because estate planning is not just about reducing taxes but also about making sure your assets are distributed as you wish both now and after you’re gone, you need to consider some questions before you begin your estate planning.